Highlander

 I was born four hundred years ago in the Highlands of Scotland.
 I am Immortal, and I am not alone.
 Now is the time of the Gathering, when the stroke of a sword will release the power of the Quickening.
 In the end, there can be only one.

-[A mime in white face paint and a black outfit entertains a small crowd.
-A well-dressed gentleman steps out of the building and the mime follows him, mimicking his actions.
-After the man tips him a few coins, the mime pulls out a small gun, points it at the man and pulls the trigger.
+[Mime in white face paint & black outfit entertains a small crowd.
+A well-dressed gentleman steps out of the building & mime follows him, mimicking his actions.
+The man tips him a few coins, then mime pulls out small gun, points it him & pulls trigger.
 A red flag pops out that says "BANG".
-The man and the crowd laugh.]
+Man & crowd laugh.]

-[The mime performs acrobatics around the base of a tree as a man walks past.
-The mime interacts with the man briefly, then pulls out a large knife and stabs the man in the shoulder -- the knife is a fake with a retractable blade.
+[Mime comes out from behind a tree, performs acrobatics around different man walking past, goes back behind tree.
+1 Man starts walking again, mime reappears, interacts with man briefly, then pulls out large knife & stabs him in the shoulder -- the knife is fake with a retractable blade.
 Realizing he is NOT about to be killed, the man laughs.]

-[The mime does cartwheels down the street toward the café and gets applause from the patrons.
-He bows, then pulls out a pistol and points the gun at an elderly gentleman, suddenly deadly serious.
-The gentleman gets up and backs away from him into the bar as the mime stalks forward.
-As the man falls to the floor, the mime pulls the trigger, and a cigarette lighter flame appears at the muzzle.
-The man lets out a sigh of relief and the crowd laughs.]
+[They walk past mime doing handstand on sidewalk.
+Mime stands back upright, 2 does cartwheels and handspring down sidewalk toward café, gets applause from patrons.
+He bows, then pulls out pistol & points it at elderly gentleman, suddenly deadly serious.
+The gentleman gets up & backs away from him into the bar as mime stalks forward.
+As the man falls down, mime pulls the trigger.
+A cigarette lighter flame appears at the muzzle.
+The man lets out a sigh of relief & the crowd laughs.]

-[As the gentleman and the crowd laugh, the mime pulls the trigger again and shoots the man between the eyes.]
+[As gentleman & crowd laugh at "BANG" flag, mime pulls trigger again & shoots him between the eyes.]

-[The mime laughs about the fake knife, then stabs the man again, except this time the knife does not retract.
+[Mime pretends to laugh about fake knife, then stabs him again.
+This time the knife does not retract.
 The man falls to the ground, dead.]

-[The mime fires the pistol again, and the elderly gentleman falls back dead with a bullet between his eyes.
-One of the patrons screams, and DM, who is walking past with bags of groceries, arrives just as the mime runs out of the bar.
-DM throws one of his bags at the mime, who fires the gun at him and runs.
-DM starts to follow, but the mime jumps on a motorcycle and whizzes past him and away.]
+[Mime fires pistol again.
+The elderly gentleman falls back dead with a bullet between his eyes.
+One of the patrons screams.
+DM, walking past with bags of groceries, arrives just as mime runs out of the bar.
+DM throws one of his bags at the mime, who fires the gun at him & runs.
+DM starts to follow, but mime jumps on motorcycle & gets away.]

 [later]